By Eugene, CEO, February 8, 2026

 Resources and where to get quotes

-Get written estimates, milestone schedules, and warranties from builders before committing.
-If you want to explore Vansmith options, check our collections and pages such as Camper Vans For Sale (Available Now), Foundation builds, and the Vansmith's Guide to Buying a New Mercedes Sprinter for orientation and inventory updates.
+Get written quotes, step-by-step plans, and warranties from builders before signing on.
+If you want to explore Vansmith options, check our groups and pages such as Camper Vans For Sale (Now) and Foundation builds.
+You can also review the Vansmith's Guide to Buying a New Mercedes Sprinter for orientation and stock updates.

 FAQ